FirstWhack/a-game-of-micro-frontends/README.md

-# FRP Snake with Runtime Plugin Support
+# Snake with Runtime Plugin Support

 This project flips the script on Micro-Frontends expansion.
 Typical micro-frontends extend functionality in a lateral/horizontal manner, adding additional pages or components.
 This project exemplifies Micro-Frontends in a "stacking" or vertically expanding manner, each Micro-Frontend rendering it's own `<canvas>` to be stacked on top of all other canvas'.